nodejs/Release/GOVERNANCE.md

 [Technical Steering Committee](https://github.com/nodejs/tsc) for approval.
 After approval the nominee will be assigned a mentor from the release team to help walk them through the process to learn how to prepare a release.
-The nominee will then be expected to prepare 3 Current releases, which can be promoted by any other member of the release team.
-After the 3rd release the nominee will be considered a full member of the releasers team.
+The nominee will then be expected to prepare 1 release on any branch, which can be promoted by any other member of the release team.
+After this release the nominee will be considered a full member of the releasers team.
 At any point during this process any member of the Release WG can raise an objection to the TSC.